yaobinwen/robin_on_rails/misc/english/Vocabulary.md

 - unpleasant
   - horrendous: extremely unpleasant or bad
     - _I speak as an education professional who predicted all the failings of the testing movement which have come to pass including the horrendous drop-out rate and the bored minds of our students!_
+  - vile: unpleasant, immoral, and unacceptable
+    - _This vile policy of ethnic cleansing must be stopped._
+    - _This cheese smells vile._
+    - _He responded with the vilest language imaginable._
 - unsuccessful
   - abortive: _He made two abortive attempts on the French throne._
 - urgent